apache/beam/website/www/site/content/en/documentation/sdks/java-multi-language-pipelines.md

 }
 ```

-`PythonExternalTransform` is a wrapper for invoking external Python functions.
+`PythonExternalTransform` is a wrapper for invoking external Python transforms.
 The
 [`from`](https://beam.apache.org/releases/javadoc/current/org/apache/beam/sdk/extensions/python/PythonExternalTransform.html#from-java.lang.String-java.lang.String-)
 method accepts two strings: 1) the fully qualified transform name; 2) an
 optional address and port number for the expansion service.
 The method returns
-the transform.
+a stub for the Python cross-language transform that can be used directly in a
+Java pipeline.
 [`withKwarg`](https://beam.apache.org/releases/javadoc/current/org/apache/beam/sdk/extensions/python/PythonExternalTransform.html#withKwarg-java.lang.String-java.lang.Object-)
 specifies a keyword argument for instantiating the Python cross-language
 transform.
 In this case, `withKwarg` is invoked twice, to specify a `func`
 argument and an `include_indexes` argument, and these arguments are passed to
-`DataframeTransform`.
+`DataframeTransform`. `PythonExternalTransform` also provides other ways to
+specify args and kwargs for Python cross-language transforms.

 To understand how this pipeline works, it’s helpful to look more closely at the
 first `withKwarg` invocation: